-Equator™ hardware includes machines, controllers and probe kits.
+Equator™ gauging hardware includes systems, controllers and probe kits.

-It allows the real time machine control to run alongside the metrology software interface.
+It allows the real time system control to run alongside the metrology software interface.

 It also uses the proven UCCserver software to allow for easy setup and use of the system, and implements the powerful I++ command protocol.

 SP25 probe kit

 This industry standard 3-axis analogue scanning probe captures a thousand data points per second.
 Rapid and repeatable scanning enables Equator systems to measure and analyse the form of complex features.